angdav/yeezyai/README.md

   - longer priming sample
   - repeated generation using windowed sampling to create a longer song
   - different styles (rock, pop, etc.) when providing metadata

+### Results

+- Lyric results can be found in nlp-output.txt, nlp2-output.txt, and gpt2-output.txt, although only the gpt2 generation was used in the jukebox music generation
+- Music results can be found in ancestral1, ancestral2, and ancestral3.
+Co-sampling was used for ancestral1, although it ran out of memory during upsampling so the result is not fully upsampled, and is still very noisy. ancestral3/level_0 has the best, fully upsampled music that has audible lyrics, while ancestral2/level_0 has the best, fully upsampled music with a decent beat.